nunzioricci2000/wearer/README.md

 ### NetworkManager

-We created a class named NetworkManager that provides the ``get`` async method that return data from a given url:
+We created a class named NetworkManager that provides the ``get`` async method that returns data from a given url:

 ```
 /// return a data from given link
 ///